raspberrypilearning/catch-the-bus/en/step_4.md

 </div>
 </div>

-The **Hippo1** sprite has two costumes with wings in different positions, so they can be animated to fly to the bus.
+The **Hippo1** sprite has two costumes with wings in different positions, so the sprite can be animated to fly to the bus.

 --- task ---